Observations in TNG: "Data's Day"

 Enterprise Flybys in TNG and TNG-R

 The console at the back of the Romulan Warbird bridge was first seen aboard the Mondor in "Samaritan Snare".
-It was re-used several times over the course of the series.
-No changes
+It got re-used several times over the course of the series.

 A second Romulan Warbird decloaks as it approaches the USS Enterprise-D. This footage was also newly created for this episode.
 Comparison shots from "The Neutral Zone" and "Contagion" show the original model of the Warbird from a similar angle.
 As can be seen, the original model featured less lighting in the upper part of the "head" section.